Go Back

 • Place the dough into a oiled bowl (to prevent it from sticking) and cover with an oiled piece of cling film, or a damp tea towel.
 Leave to rise in a draught-free location for about an hour, or until it has doubled in size.

 • Once the dough has risen, knock it back and knead it lightly on a floured surface.
-For ring donuts, roll the dough to about 1cm thickness before cutting to your desired size, either with a donut cutter or two round cutters (one smaller and one larger).
-Place your dough balls onto individual squares of greaseproof paper with a bit of space between them - preferably on a tray or board - and cover again with a piece of oiled cling film or a damp tea towel.
+Roll the dough to about 1cm thickness before cutting to your desired size, either with a donut cutter or two round cutters (one smaller and one larger).
+Place your doughnuts onto individual squares of greaseproof paper with a bit of space between them - preferably on a tray or board - and cover again with a piece of oiled cling film or a damp tea towel.
 Leave in a draught-free place for about an hour, until they have puffed up to about double their size.

-• In a large pan, heat your oil to 180°c/350°F (use a thermometer for accuracy).
+• In a large pan, heat your oil to 180°c (350°F) - use a food thermometer for accuracy.
 You want your oil to be deep enough for your doughnuts to fry comfortably, without sticking to the bottom.
 Depending on your pan size, you may need to use more/less oil.

 • Using the greaseproof paper square, lift your doughnut to the oil, and gently drop it in, exercising extreme caution.
 Allow the donut to fry for about 90 seconds before flipping it over, allowing the underside to fry for about 90 seconds too.
 Depending on the size of your pan, you should be able to fry the donuts in small batches; just be careful not to overcrowd your pan, or you risk the doughnuts sticking together and the oil dropping in temperature too quickly.